Can I Drink and Still Drive?

 - An unlimited fine

-- A driving ban for at least two years
+- A driving ban for at least five years

 - An extended driving test before you could get your driving licence back.